 Here are some general guidelines:

-- Students are advised to take no more than 15 credits per term.
+- In general, students are advised to take no more than 15 credits per term.

 - If you work part-time, consider taking only 12 credits (three or four courses) per term.

-- If you work full-time, consider taking up to six credits (two or three courses) per term.
+- If you work full-time, consider taking three to eight credits (one or two courses) per term.

-- Taking one course per term is allowed though doing so will significantly extend your expected graduation date.
+- Taking one course per term is allowed though doing so may significantly extend your expected graduation date.

-- Students can take a semester off, but if you take two or more semesters off in a row, you will need to apply for readmission to UF.
-Students in good academic standing will be readmitted.
+- Students can take a semester off, but if you take two or more semesters off in a row, you will need to apply for readmission to UF (Summer counts as one term).
+Students in good academic and judicial standing will be readmitted.

 - Check your degree requirements